kptdev/kpt/docs/fn/run.md

 A function may be explicitly specified using the `--image` flag.

-__Example:__ Locally run the container image gcr.io/example.com/my-fn against the Resources in `DIR/`:
+__Example:__ Locally run the container image `gcr.io/example.com/my-fn` against the Resources in `DIR/`:

 ```sh
 kpt fn run DIR/ --image gcr.io/example.com/my-fn
 ```

-If `DIR` is not specified, the source will default to STDIN and sink will default to STDOUT.
+If `DIR/` is not specified, the source will default to STDIN and sink will default to STDOUT.

 __Example:__ this is equivalent to the preceding example: